 If you’re not familiar with blackened seasoning (which is similar to Cajun seasoning), it’s a spice blend that’s commonly used in Southern cuisine.
 Food that has been coated in blackened seasoning and butter or oil develops a black char as the spices burn during cooking.
 The result is a delicious spicy and savory meal!

-While blackened seasoning is typically used on seafood and meats, you can also use it to coat vegetables (like green beans!).
+While blackened seasoning is typically used on seafood and meats, you can also use it to coat vegetables (like green beans and corn!).
 My first experience with blackened green beans was at a restaurant called Grace’s Tavern in the Fitler Square neighborhood of Philadelphia where I used to live.

 I fell in love with their spicy taste and perfectly charred crust, so much so that I developed my very own blackened green beans recipe for my cookbook.
 It turns out that it’s very easy to make homemade blackened seasoning.
 You just need a well-stocked spice cabinet.